-We are no longer accepting applications for Spring 2014.
-For Fall 2014, please revisit this page in January 2014.
+We are no longer accepting applications for Fall 2014.
+Please visit this page in August 2014 for

 The USC Annenberg School for Communication and Journalism, in conjunction with the Chinese University of Hong Kong, allows USC students to study and live in this politically, economically, and culturally unique city.
 The program offers courses taught in English designed to meet the needs of students from a wide variety of majors and students may receive up to 15 USC units.
 For further information on the University, please visit the website.